Indigenous Australians: Migration to Mainland Australia and Torres Strait Islands

 The earliest anatomically modern human remains found in Australia (and outside of Africa) are those of Mungo Man; they have been dated at 42,000 years old.
 The initial comparison of the mitochondrial DNA from the skeleton known as Lake Mungo 3 (LM3) with that of ancient and modern Aboriginal peoples indicated that Mungo Man is not related to Australian Aboriginal peoples.
-However, these findings have been met with a general lack of acceptance in scientific communities.
 The sequence has been criticised as there has been no independent testing, and it has been suggested that the results may be due to posthumous modification and thermal degradation of the DNA.
 Although the contested results seem to indicate that Mungo Man may have been an extinct subspecies that diverged before the most recent common ancestor of contemporary humans, the administrative body for the Mungo National Park believes that present-day local Aboriginal peoples are descended from the Lake Mungo remains.
-Independent DNA testing is unlikely as the Indigenous custodians are not expected to allow further invasive investigations.

 It is generally believed that Aboriginal people are the descendants of a single migration into the continent, a people that split from the ancestors of East Asians.

 Recent work with mitochondrial DNA suggests a founder population of between 1,000 and 3,000 women to produce the genetic diversity observed, which suggests that "initial colonisation of the continent would have required deliberate organised sea travel, involving hundreds of people".
 Aboriginal people seem to have lived a long time in the same environment as the now extinct Australian megafauna.

-Some evidence from the analysis of charcoal and artefacts revealing human use suggests a date as early as 65,000 BP.
-Luminescence dating has suggested habitation in Arnhem Land as far back as 60,000 years BP.
-Evidence of fires in South-West Victoria suggest "human presence in Australia 120,000 years ago", although more research is required.